 You'll need to include the following documents in your fax to us:

-- Fax cover sheet for submissions to Petitions Office - This includes:
+- Completed fax cover sheet for submissions to Petitions Office, which consists of:

 - A checklist of everything needed in your submission

 - A certificate of fax transmission; see TMEP §306.05.
 This will serve as your proof of filing.

 - A declaration under Rule 2.20.
-You will need to sign this declaration.
+You must sign this declaration.

-- An explanation of the problem encountered when attempting to file via TEAS.
+- An explanation of the problem you encountered when attempting to file via TEAS.

 - Proof that TEAS was unavailable, such as a screenshot of the error message you received.

 - Completed credit card authorization form or USPTO deposit account information.
 Only complete this if your submission has associated fees.
-You will be paying the TEAS electronic filing fees, not the paper filing fees.
+You will pay the amount for the TEAS electronic filing fees, not the paper filing fees.
+There is no petition fee.

-- Copy of your filing.
-Complete your paper document and attach it to the cover sheet.
+- Your filing document.
 Go to our TEAS form previews and print the specific TEAS form.
-You can complete it by hand or type in the document, then print and sign.
+You can complete it by hand or type in the document.
+Print, sign, and attach it to the cover sheet.

 How to confirm your filing date